Frequently Asked Questions

 If not, then use or set up another free email address for the course (e.g. ….@gmail) and use that email address at the time of enrolling/registering.

-Q. Do you offer professional qualifications?
+Q. Do we offer professional qualifications?

 From as early as 1999, the BHS provided a link from their training/education section directly to our website as a provider of quality distance learning courses and their Horse Owner’s Certificates.